unfresco/wherever-content/readme.md

-### About
+## About
-This WordPress plugin will enable content distribution across your site in a post-like way with the power of a flexible set of rules and an expandable set of places which tell WordPress where to show the Wherever Content.
+This WordPress plugin will enable content distribution across your site in a post-like way with the power of a flexible set of rules and an expandable set of places which tell WordPress where to show the Wherever Content on your site.

-### Why
-WordPress’s native solution for static and/or reusable contents are – beside the specific theme-options – sidebars and widgets.
-Managing them is very different to post and pages.
-Not only the interface is completely different, the users actually need to know and understand the current theme’s internal structure: when and where it uses it’s sidebars, footers, navigations, etc. Changing a theme means mostly to learn and rebuild it’s widgets and widget areas.
-Not to mention repeating same widgets across different sidebars.

-Wherever Content on the other hand is simple to understand: manage content in a post-like way with a configuration that relates each of them to your site’s contents and places.

-Changing a banner spread across the blog, header images on a category archive page, footer logos, etc. is much easier in a searchable Wherever Content post-list than in the usual multiple sidebar widget-hell.

-More specifically, useful and tested – and the why everything started – it enables the use of siteorigin’s [page builder](https://wordpress.org/plugins/siteorigin-panels/) inside a Wherever Content post and to display it wherever you want.
-This means f.e. no more duplicated layouts and site-wide page-builder built footers.
+## Installation
+**Option A:** install through the WordPress “Add new” plugin interface:
+1. [Download](https://github.com/unfresco/wherever-content/archive/master.zip) the zip file from this repo
+2. Upload through the interface
+3. Activate

+**Option B:** install through the [github-updater](https://github.com/afragen/github-updater) plugin searching for “wherever-content” by unfresco

-### Quickstart
+## Quickstart
 1. Add a new Wherever Content from the left admin menu (under Posts).
 Edit it like a normal post.
 2. Edit it’s rules and places in the configuration panel below WP’s richtext/block editor.
 3. Publish!

-### Custom Wherever Places
+## Custom Wherever Places
 By default you can decide Wherever Contents to show in 3 places:

 - before, instead and after **the content** of other post and pages (see the `the_content()` function in your theme).